General Liability Insurance

 What are the risks of not having general liability coverage?

-Judgements, settlements, legal defense fees, and court costs can be extremely expensive – no matter how frivolous the lawsuit or claim.
+Judgments, settlements, legal defense fees, and court costs can be extremely expensive – no matter how frivolous the lawsuit or claim.

-You may also find that some businesses or local governments will only enter a contract with you if you maintain a minimum amount of business liability insurance.
+You may also find that some businesses or local governments will only enter a contract if you maintain a minimum amount of business liability insurance.
 They want to make sure your business can handle a liability claim, as well as complete the agreed upon work.

 What other kinds of small business insurance might I need?